satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 necessary to replicate the results of a study.
 Moreover, such systems enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
-They ensure that the review process itself is preserved, is timely and has the ability to evolve beyond the publication date.
+Such an interactive and open system will also promote timely reviews and enable rto evolve beyond the publication date.
 We demonstrate that technology currently available in open code review systems support this framework.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review